coala/coala/docs/Developers/Development_Setup.rst

         $ virtualenv coala-venv

 NOTE:
-Depending on your system,you most likely need :code:`sudo` to install virtualenv
+Depending on your system,you most likely need :code:` sudo ` to install virtualenv.
 ::
     $ sudo pip3 install virtualenv